-Briefly describe how and where you will keep records that document your professional education and experiences.
+Write a paragraph that briefly describes how and where you will keep records that document your professional education and experiences.
 List the categories of information you are including, such as those listed here.
 The contents of your records, for example course syllabi, are not to be placed in the portfolio itself.
 Your portfolio simply lists the contents and format of your record system.

-Degrees and certificates earned Course syllabi and institutional catalogs Workshops, trainings, and seminars attended Conference and institutes attended Presentations given and other work samples Special study projects and research Evaluations from supervisors and peers Certificates from training programs Other relevant information
+Degrees and certificates earned

+Course syllabi and institutional catalogs

+Workshops, trainings, and seminars attended

+Conference and institutes attended

+Presentations given and other work samples

+Special study projects and research

+Evaluations from supervisors and peers

+Certificates from training programs

+Other relevant information